The Master of Engineering in Mechatronics requires the completion of 96 units, which must consist of:

 |University Elective 6 units||Group 2 Option 6 units||ENGN8170 Group Project 12 units||ENGN8170 Group Project 12 units|

-A Bachelor of Engineering, Bachelor of Engineering (Honours) or international equivalent with a minimum GPA of 5.0/7.0
+Applicants must present a 4-year Bachelor of Engineering, Bachelor of Engineering (Honours) or international equivalent with a minimum GPA of 5.0/7.0 in a cognate discipline.

 ANU uses a 7-point Grade Point Average (GPA) scale.
 All qualifications submitted for admission at ANU will be converted to this common scale, which will determine if an applicant meets our published admission requirements.
 Find out more about how a 7-point GPA is calculated for Australian universities: www.uac.edu.au/future-applicants/admission-criteria/tertiary-qualifications